Working with Video Data¶

 Accepts the Frame object which is a list of frames and forwards the same without doing any processing.
 It’s a do-nothing UDF for working with multi-frame support.

-:{ "name": "multi_frame_dummy", "type": "python" }
+UDF config:{ "name": "multi_frame_dummy", "type": "python" }

 Note: When multi frame ingestion is used then the Frame object is a list of numpy frames else it is a single numpy frame.
-The udf type remains python
+The udf type remains python for multi frame ingestion and single frame ingestion.

 Jupyter Connector UDF